SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - So when you teach mech and impacting it, it doesn't feel as real.
 If you used a parenting motion, children could easily understand mech and impacting when they relate to it.
 - Even flipping is easy to understand in a parenting motion, saying that constant reminders to study make you less studious.

-The counter argument I've heard about this are
+The counter arguments I've heard about this are
 - It's short and sweet, that's why it comes to mind easily.
 - It's more enticing and an, "oooooo" topic.
 - It's cool to blow people's minds when you make a gov case, cuz they're used to dissing on weed.
 - It's a cool demonstration of a flip, saying that banning it makes it worse.
+- "If the first motion I encounter in the soc is something dry like parents and education I might leave"

 one on one time is extremely extremely important to make people feel like they exist, and that their presence is valued